On Uniqueness And Existence of Conformally Compact Einstein Metrics with Homogeneous Conformal Infinity. II: Abstract

 \section{Abstract}

 In this paper we show that for an $\text{Sp}(k+1)$ invariant metric $\hat{g}$ on $\mathbb{S}^{4k+3}$ $(k\geq 1)$ close to the round metric, the conformally compact Einstein (CCE) manifold $(M, g)$ with $(\mathbb{S}^{4k+3}, [\hat{g}])$ as its conformal infinity is unique up to isometries.
 Moreover, by the result in \cite{LiQingShi}, $g$ is the Graham-Lee metric (see \cite{GL}) on the unit ball $B_1\subset \mathbb{R}^{4k+4}$.
 We also give an a priori estimate on the Einstein metric $g$.
-Based on the estimate and Graham-Lee and Lee's seminal perturbation result (see \cite{GL} and \cite{Lee}), we use the continuity method directly to obtain an existence result of the non-positively curved CCE metric with prescribed conformal infinity $(\mathbb{S}^{4k+3}, [\hat{g}])$ when the metric $\hat{g}$ is $\text{Sp}(k+1)$-invariant.
+As a byproduct of the a priori estimates, based on the estimate and Graham-Lee and Lee's seminal perturbation result (see \cite{GL} and \cite{Lee}), we use the continuity method directly to obtain an existence result of the non-positively curved CCE metric with prescribed conformal infinity $(\mathbb{S}^{4k+3}, [\hat{g}])$ when the metric $\hat{g}$ is $\text{Sp}(k+1)$-invariant.
+We also generalize the results to the case of conformal infinity $(\mathbb{S}^{15},[\hat{g}])$ with $\hat{g}$ a Spin$(9)$-invariant metric in the appendix.

 {\textup{2000} Mathematics Subject Classification} \subjclass[2010]{Primary 53C25; Secondary 58J05, 53C30, 34B15}